tlswg/tls13-spec/draft-ietf-tls-tls13.md

 draft-16

+- Change parameter negotiation to be orthogonal rather than all-in-one cipher suites (*)

 - Change RSASSA-PSS and EdDSA SignatureScheme codepoints for better backwards compatibility (*)

 - Move HelloRetryRequest.selected_group to an extension (*)